iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-This geometry type is used to describe an axisymmetric surface.
-Since each cross-section in the r,z-plane is the same for this geometry, it is sufficient to describe it by a collection of connected line-segments in the r,z-plane.
+This geometry type describes an axisymmetric surface.
+Since each cross-section in the plane "_radial_distance and _vertical_distance" is the same for this geometry, it is sufficient to describe it by a collection of connected line-segments in this plane.

 **Extra requirements:**

 The required attributes of this type are exactly the same as with the geometric type 'line'.
-The only difference is that the attribute `node_coordinates` SHOULD not contain a variable whose attribute `standard_name` has value '_azimuth'.
+The only difference is that the attribute `node_coordinates` should not contain a variable whose attribute `standard_name` has value '_azimuth'.

 Note: if the first point coincides with the last point then the resulting geometry is not equivalent with the type [poloidal_polygon](#poloidal_polygon), as this would result in a infinitly thin tube-like geometry whereas the type [poloidal_polygon](#poloidal_polygon) is used to describe volumes.